How to complete an Estimate of Benefits Form

 • Assumed pensionable pay is calculated as the average of the employee’s pensionable pay for the 3 months (or 12 weeks if weekly paid) before the reduced or nil pay period began.
 If the pay received in the 3 months is materially lower than the normal level of pay over the last 12 months the employer has discretion to determine a pay figure that represents the normal level of pay.

-50/50 Section actual/assumed pensionable pay – This section only needs to be completed if the member has had a period of 50/50 scheme membership during the final 2 years.
+50/50 Section actual/assumed pensionable pay – This section only needs to be completed if the member has had a period of 50/50 section membership during the final 2 years.

 • The current financial year is the period from 1 April to the date of leaving or from the date the employee moved to the 50/50 section.

 • Actual/assumed pensionable pay is the amount the employee has actually earned and paid pensions contributions on in the relevant period.
-If there has been any absence on reduced pay then Assumed pensionable pay must be calculated for the reduced pay period and added to the actual pensionable pay.
+If there has been any absence on reduced pay, assumed pensionable pay must be calculated for the reduced pay period and added to the actual pensionable pay.
 If the absence has been on nil pay then different rules apply depending on the reason for absence.

 *